 We are still left with a problem to solve: Once the channels are opened by an above-threshold membrane potential, how do channels know when the signal has passed to close again?
 Because open channels increase the membrane potential further, we will never get back below the threshold.
 A simple approach would be to completely inactivate a channel when observing a high membrane potential and de-inactivate it only a while after falling below the threshold, with the delay acting as a buffer to avoid immediate reactivation.
 We end up with the following hypothetical mechanism:

 - As soon as the membrane potential is raised above the threshold, Na⁺ starts to flood into the fiber, thereby amplifying the membrane potential.
-After a short time, they are inactivated.
+After a short time, the channels are inactivated.

 - Our pumps will slowly bring Na⁺ back out of the cell, which in turn slowly decreases the membrane potential below the threshold and back to its original value (called resting potential).